 anne lee steele

-I’m a researcher based in the United Kingdom.
+I’m a researcher and writer based in the United Kingdom.
 (Schedule a chat here!)

-Most of what I do aims to understand and support the people & processes behind our digital lives (think: open source infrastructure, extractive industries, and supply chains).
+Most of what I do aims to understand and support the people & processes behind our digital lives (think: open source infrastructure, extractive industries, and supply chains) and the political processes they feed into.
 I approach most situations as an ethnographer first, and as a community-builder second.

 Currently, I am the community manager for The Turing Way, based at the Alan Turing Institute, where I am stewarding an open source, community-driven resource for reproducible data science.